 William M. Lapenta NOAA Student Internship Program

 The William M. Lapenta NOAA Student Internship Program annually provides approximately ten upper-division undergraduate and graduate students with internship opportunities that focus on areas that will meet the present future needs of NOAA’s ever-broadening user community, including research and operations, and address strategic weather-water-climate issues.
-Applications are typically due at the beginning of February.
+Applications are typically due at the end of December.
 A $5,000 stipend, housing, and travel arrangements are provided.

 NOAA Great Lakes Environmental Research Lab Summer Student Fellowships